 figure below, or by navigating through the IRSA website.)

-The tab (and table) name itself is the name of the catalog file as stored on the system at IRSA; it is a little cryptic, but the first few words should make it clear whether it is WISE, 2MASS, etc. To remove the tab, click on the blue "X".
+The tab (and table) name itself indicates whether it is WISE, 2MASS, etc. To remove the tab, click on the "X" on the tab.

 Immediately below the tab name, there are several symbols: